 The most contentious and heavily negotiated portions of the acquisition agreement invariably concern the representations and warranties provided by the vendor.
-Warranties should be tailored to each transaction but common areas of protection cover the following:
+Warranties should be tailored to each transaction, but common areas of protection cover the following:

-- Title to shares
+- a) title to shares;

-- Accounts, financial matters, absence of undisclosed liabilities
+- b) accounts, financial matters and absence of undisclosed liabilities;

-- Assets (including real property), intellectual property, contracts
+- c) assets (including real property), intellectual property and contracts;

-- Employees
+- d) employees;

-- Environmental matters
+- e) environmental matters;

-- Compliance with laws
+- f) compliance with laws;

-- Litigation
+- g) litigation;

-- Product liability
+- h) product liability;

-- Tax
+- i) tax; and

-- Post-balance sheet events
+- j) post-balance sheet events

-Negotiations on the warranties typically centre on their scope and breadth, as well as various qualifiers by reference to say, materiality and the vendor's knowledge, which the vendor will seek to incorporate, and the purchaser will resist.
+Negotiations on the warranties typically centre on their scope and breadth, as well as various qualifiers by reference to say, materiality and the vendor's knowledge - which the vendor will seek to incorporate, and the purchaser will resist.

-The vendor will also set out in a separate disclosure letter (and not disclosure schedule as is common in some European jurisdictions) exceptions to the warranties so that liability for breach of warranty is removed from the vendor to the extent of the matters disclosed.
-This letter is given at signing, and any updating thereafter is typically resisted.
-Disclosures may be general (for instance, information which may be uncovered via the conduct of searches at public registries or information which is within the actual or constructive knowledge of the purchaser) or specific in nature, but in all cases, the matter in question must be "fairly" disclosed to be effective at law.
+The vendor will also set out in a separate disclosure letter (not disclosure schedule, as is common in some European jurisdictions) exceptions to the warranties so that liability for breach of warranty is removed from the vendor to the extent of the matters disclosed.
+This letter is given at signing, and any update thereafter is typically resisted.
+Disclosures may be general (for instance, information which may be uncovered via the conduct of searches at public registries or information which is within the actual or constructive knowledge of the purchaser) or specific in nature, but in all cases, the matter in question must be 'fairly' disclosed to be effective at law.
 This will generally require the disclosure to be sufficient and precise, which in turn is likely to be subject to an objective, and not subjective, test.

-The vendor will usually seek to treat all documents placed in a data-room for the purchaser's due diligence as deemed disclosures, which the purchaser will almost certainly resist.
-A typical compromise will be to treat a pre-agreed and reduced list of data-room documents as deemed disclosures.
+The vendor will usually seek to treat all documents placed in a data room for the purchaser's due diligence as deemed disclosures, which the purchaser will almost certainly resist.
+A typical compromise will be to treat a pre-agreed and reduced list of data room documents as deemed disclosures.

 Warranty indemnity insurance is increasingly being used in Singapore.
 That said, vendors still typically look to mitigate their risk exposure through contractual limitations of liability.
-In this respect, a broad range of limitations are usually inserted, notably those relating to time (ranging from having no time limits for title breaches, six years for tax warranty breaches, and 12 to 24 months for all other breaches), and amount (common ones include no cap for title warranties, 100% for tax warranties and anything from 30% to 60% for other warranties).
+In this respect, a broad range of limitations are usually inserted, notably those relating to time (ranging from having no time limits for title breaches, six years for tax warranty breaches, and 12-24 months for all other breaches), and amount (common ones include no cap for title warranties, 100 per cent for tax warranties and anything from 30 per cent to 60 per cent for other warranties).
 Purchasers are also increasingly resisting high de minimis and basket thresholds as well.